jleffler/soq/src/so-0164-4868/answer.md

 (see also Wikipedia on [TPOP](https://en.wikipedia.org/wiki/The_Practice_of_Programming#External_links)).

-This is 'been there, done that' experience &mdash; I used essentially the technique described in other answers where the non-debug build does not see the printf-like statements for a number of years (more than a decade).
+This is a 'been there, done that' experience &mdash; I used essentially the technique described in other answers where the non-debug build does not see the printf-like statements for a number of years (more than a decade).
 But I came across the advice in TPOP (see my previous